WWE News: Former UFC Fighter Says Goldberg ‘Can’t Wrestle,’ Wants Brock Lesnar

 “I would have so much fun.
 I’ve actually dreamt about being in the ring with Brock and I don’t do that often because I get in the ring with most people.
 I just dream of him kicking me really hard and me just jumping back and f—ing him up even harder.”

-Goldberg is 50-years-old and Brock Lesnar has been a professional wrestler for a long time while Matt Riddle is still getting his feet underneath him in the sport.
+Goldberg is 50 years old and Brock Lesnar has been a professional wrestler for a long time while Matt Riddle is still getting his feet underneath him in the sport.
 It is good for anyone to be confident and sure of who they are in the wrestling world, but saying things like that about two established stars may not always be the best idea.
 Any fan is certain that if the former UFC fighter made it into WWE, both Goldberg and Lesnar would love their shot at him.

 [Featured Image by WWE]